pizza1016/ptv-timetable/README.md

+from ptv_timetable import TimetableAPI

-# PTV Timetable and TramTracker API wrappers for Python (pre-release)
+# Victorian public transport information API wrappers for Python (pre-release)

-Modules to interface with the [Public Transport Victoria](https://ptv.vic.gov.au) (PTV) [Timetable API](https://timetableapi.ptv.vic.gov.au/swagger/ui/index) and [Yarra Trams](https://yarratrams.com.au/)' [TramTracker data service](https://tramtracker.com.au/pid.html) in a Python-friendly manner.
+Python utilities for interacting with real-time information for public transport in Victoria, Australia, via the [Public Transport Victoria](https://ptv.vic.gov.au) (PTV) [Timetable API](https://timetableapi.ptv.vic.gov.au/swagger/ui/index), [Yarra Trams](https://yarratrams.com.au/)' [TramTracker data service](https://tramtracker.com.au/pid.html) and the [V/Line website](https://www.vline.com.au).

-Package version: 0.2.1<br />
+Package version: 0.3.0<br />
-Last updated: 14 October 2024
+Last updated: __ December 2024<br />
+Tested on Python version: ≥ 3.12

 ---

 ## Overview

-The goal of this package is to provide documented and easy-to-use interfaces (API wrappers) to interact with the PTV Timetable API and TramTracker service in Python, with minimal transformation to the responses from the API.
-A secondary aim is to minimise the use of modules that are not part of the standard library to increase portability.
+This package of modules aims to simplify the process of retrieving and manipulating real-time data for public transport in Victoria, Australia and document each operation and response supported by the APIs.

+The package implements interfaces for three data sources:
+- PTV [Timetable API](https://timetableapi.ptv.vic.gov.au/swagger/ui/index) - the main service for real-time and scheduled public transport information across Victoria;
+- Yarra Trams [TramTracker](https://tramtracker.com.au/pid.html) - live passenger information for the Melbourne tram network, including planned diversions which the Timetable API lacks; and
+- [V/Line website](https://www.vline.com.au) - since November 2024, real-time V/Line departures and arrivals information at Southern Cross station for the next 30 minutes, including platform information and estimated time of departure/arrival.

+The package minimises the use of third-party modules to improve portability, especially on systems with restrictions.

 ### What's different from accessing the Timetable API directly?

 - **Simplifying output "types"**: instead of having a different response schema for each API operation, any object that represents the same concept are consolidated into the same response type (e.g. all responses that represent a public transport stop are instances of the same class: `Stop`, instead of the ten or so different representations in the API).
-Any attribute/field for which the API does not provide a response for will have the value `None`.
+Any attribute/field for which the API does not provide a response for will have a sentinel value.
 - **Best-effort documentation**: all operations and fields have, as far as practicable, been documented in type hints and docstrings (although some of these are guesses).
-- **Date and time representation**: date inputs and outputs are converted from and to `datetime` objects with the local time zone of Victoria, so that you do not have to deal with the different string representations of dates and speaking to the API in the UTC time zone.
+- **Date and time representation**: date inputs and outputs are converted from and to `datetime` objects with the local time zone of Victoria, so that you do not have to deal with the different string representations of dates and speaking to the API in the UTC time zone as implemented by the Timetable API.
 - **Other quality of life modifications**: such as consistent attribute names, fixing typos and removing trailing whitespaces.

 ## Pre-release package